-"WE need aympathy.
-Even the most perfect of the aons of men felt this need of intercourse of the heart.
-Christ, in one aspect the most self-containsd of men, showed this human longing all through his life.
-'Will ye also go away?' he asked, in the crisis of his career.
-'Could ye not watch with me one hour?' he sighed in hisgreat agony." -Hugh Black.
+"We need aympathy.
+Even the most perfect of the sons of men felt this need of intercourse of the heart.
+Christ, in one aspect the most self-contained of men, showed this human longing all through his life, 'Will ye also go away?' he asked, in the crisis of his career.
+'Could ye not watch with me one hour?' he sighed in hisgreat agony.''-Hugh Black.

-"ALL who profess to be children of God should bear in "ALL who profess to be children of God should bear in mind that as missionaries they will be brought into contact with all classes of minds.
-There are the refined and the coarse, the humble and the proud, the religious and the skep-tical, the educated and the ignorant, the rich and the poor.
-These varied minds cannot be treated alike; ye't all need kindness and sympathy.
+"ALL who profess to be children of God should bear in mind that as missionaries they will be brought into contact with all classes of minds.
+There are the refined and the coarse, the humble and the proud, the religious and the skeptical, the educated and the ignorant, the rich and the poor.
+These varied minds cannot be treated alike; yet all need kindness and sympathy.
 By mutual contact our minds should receive polish and refinement."-"Ministry of Healing," pp. 495, 496.

-"THE fountain of all sympathy is Jesus.
-We may go to him, as to an inexhaustible well, ever drawing, never know-ing disappointment, but always receiving refreshment and health.
+"The fountain of all sympathy is Jesus.
+We may go to him, as to an inexhaustible well, ever drawing, never knowing disappointment, but always receiving refreshment and health.
 Too often we keep on depending on ourselves, and our own shallow streams, which, unfed by celestial sources, soon run dry.
 Surely part of our daily prayer should be that we may remain large enough and loving enough to care for objects outside of ourselves, that we may live in others' lives, not exclusively in our own."-Margaret E. Sangster.

-"LABORERS from the common people, sharing the sor-rows of their fellow men as their Master shared the sorrows of the whole human race, will by faith see him working with them. . .
+"LABORERS from the common people, sharing the sorrows of their fellow men as their Master shared the sorrows of the whole human race, will by faith see him working with them. . .
 With such preparation as they can gain, thousands upon thousands of the youth and those older in years should be giving themselves to this work.
 Already many hearts are responding to the call of the Master Worker, and their numbers will increase.
-Let every Chris-tian educator rive such workers sympathy and coöperation." tian educator give such workers sympathy and coöperation. -- "Education," pp. 270, 271.
+Let every Christian educator give such workers sympathy and coöperation." - "Education," pp. 270, 271.

-"SYMPATHY is not a quality needed merely in adversity.
+"Sympathy is not a quality needed merely in adversity.
 It is needed as much when the sun shines.
 Indeed, it is more easily obtained in adversity than in prosperity.
 It is sometimes easier to weep with those who weep than to rejoice with those who rejoice.
-For true satisfaction of the heart there must be a fount of sympathy from which to draw in all the vicisaitudes of life.
+For true satisfaction of the heart there must be a fount of sympathy from which to draw in all the vicissitudes of life.
 Sorrow asks for sympathy, aches to let its griefs be known and shared by a kindred spirit.
 To find such is to dispel the loneliness from life.
 Joy also demands that its joy should be shared.
-The man who has found his sheep that was lost calls together his neigh-bors, and bids them rejoice with him."-Hugh Black. bors, and bids them rejoice with him."-Hugh Black.
+The man who has found his sheep that was lost calls together his neighbors, and bids them rejoice with him."-Hugh Black.